NREL/BuildingsBench/docs/API/utilities/buildings_bench-evaluation.md

     # Register the predictions with the manager
     metrics_manager(
         dataset_name,           	  # the name of the dataset, e.g., electricity
         building_name,          	  # the name of the building, e.g., MT_001
         continuous_targets,      	  # the ground truth 24 hour targets
-        predictions,            # the model's 24 hour predictions building_types_mask,    # a boolean tensor indicating building type )
+        predictions,           		  # the model's 24 hour predictions BuildingTypes.RESIDENTIAL_INT,    # an int indicating the building type )
 ```